UVa Course Catalog (Unofficial, Lou's List)

 SPAN 3015Language, Culture, and Composition for Heritage Learners of Spanish (3)

-The course first provides students a recognition of the language skills and linguistic cultures they bring with them.
+Provides students a recognition of the language skills and linguistic cultures they bring with them.
 Second, work with thematic resources and practice of 'standardized' syntax, discipline-specific discourse, and rhetorical registers in writing and speech, combined with a review of grammar and of syntactic norms of Spanish will reinforce students' expressive abilities and confidence using the language in various contexts.
+Requisite: SPAN 2020.

 Course was offered Spring 2024, Spring 2023